keboola/developers-docs/extend/registration/deployment.md

 * TOC
 {:toc}

-When you create a new [Docker extension](/extend/docker/), we recommend that you set up an automated deployment.
-This will automatically deploy a new version of your application to Keboola Connection.
+When you create a new [Docker extension](/extend/docker/), we recommend setting up an automated deployment.
+This will automatically deploy a new version of your application to Keboola Connection (KBC).

 ## Before You Start
 - Have a [KBC project](/#development-project) where you can test your code.
-- Have a [Developer Portal account](https://apps.keboola.com/) and be a [member of a vendor](/extend/registration/#obtaining-account).
+- Have a [Developer Portal account](https://apps.keboola.com/), and be a [member of a vendor](/extend/registration/#obtaining-account).

 ## Step 1 --- Preliminaries
 - Have your [docker extension](/extend/docker/quick-start/) code ready in a git repository.
-For turbo start, you can fork [our example repository](https://github.com/keboola/docs-deploy-example).
+For a swift start, fork [our example repository](https://github.com/keboola/docs-deploy-example).
 - [Register your application](/extend/registration/).
-It does not need to be approved nor working, you only need to obtain the **application id** e.g. `ujovlado.ex-wuzzzup`.
+It does not need to be approved, nor does it have to be working; you only need to get an **application id**, e.g., `ujovlado.ex-wuzzzup`.
-- Create a **Service Account** in [Developer Portal](https://apps.keboola.com/):
+- Create a **service account** in the [Developer Portal](https://apps.keboola.com/):

 {: .image-popup}
 ![Screenshot -- Create account](/extend/registration/portal-service-account-1.png)